nextjs/saas-starter/README.md

 ## Other Templates

-While this template is intentionally minimal and to be used as a learning resource, there are other paid versions in the community which are more full-featured:
+While this template is intentionally minimal and to be used as a learning resource, there are other paid versions in the community which are more full-featured :

 - https://achromatic.dev
 - https://shipfa.st